erikjhordan-rey/LiveData-DataBinding-Kotlin/README.md

 Do you want to contribute?
 --------------------------
-Feel free to report or add any useful feature, I will be glad to improve it with your help, before submitting your code please check the [codestyle](https://github.com/square/java-code-styles).
+Feel free to report or add any useful feature, I will be glad to improve it with your help,

 Code style